gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 **Description:** This tightly sealed room resembles a vault on the inside, with stacks of brilliant scripts arranged and classified in boxes and on shelves.

-It’s the most secure place on the server, where the administrator keeps everything they consider valuable and where the most powerful software items with the most permissions are located.
-This is why it’s safe from viruses and malware, unless your software is inside and you let them in.
+It is the most secure place on the server, where the administrator keeps everything they consider valuable and where the most powerful software with the most permissions are located.
+This is why it is safe from viruses and malware, unless your software is inside and you let them in.

-Antivirus programs can’t get inside, so it’s also a safe place to sneak around in case they’re after you.
+Antivirus programs can not get inside, so it is also a safe place to sneak around in case they are after you.

-A priori, only the root password can access this space, and it should not be stored anywhere on the system, but that’s not always the case.
-There may also be backdoors that allow you in, but whoever can give you that information is likely in quarantine, if they haven’t been purged.
+A priori, only the root password can access this space, and it should not be stored anywhere on the system, but that is not always the case.
+There may also be backdoors that allow you in, but whoever can give you that information is likely in quarantine, if they have not been purged.

 **The location die can be used to search for commands and processes, with the advantage that no bad results can be obtained.** If the roll is 4 or less, the roll is repeated.